Thalictrum aquilegiifolium

 I love Thalictrum.
 It is a fantastic herbaceous perennial, tall with delicate fluffy flowers which seem to float on the breeze.

-Thalictrum's preferred growing conditions are soil, which is on the moist side, although well drained.
-That said, Thalictrum will grow reasonably well in most borders in terms of position and soil types, and tolerates partial shade.
-Although it is tall, I have never bothered to stake it and despite some gales and poor summer weather it has remained (mostly) upright.
-One advantage of not staking Thalictrum is that with the breeze the whole plant moves around, and it seems not to mind floating around freely without being staked.
+Although many varieties of Thalictrum are tall, I have never bothered to stake and despite some gales it has remained (mostly) upright.
+One advantage of not staking Thalictrum is that the breeze moves the whole plant around.
+It seems not to mind floating around freely without being staked.
 If your garden is prone to blustery winds rather than stake Thalictrum, which spoils its lovely ethereal shape, plant around it to give it protection and support, such as with Delphinium or a contrasting shrub.

 Thalictrum in Autumn